ftlabs/TTS-AmazonPolly/README.md

 * actually, since we are not auto-parsing the .env file, manually export all the env vars
 * run the executable: $GOPATH/bin/TTS-AmazonPolly

+## testing

+* start your local server
+* cd test/command-line
+* ./mac.sh (if you are on a mac, or tweak it if on a different OS)
+* listen to the TTS

 ## deploying to heroku (a reminder)

 * If you have made changes to any dependencies (added, or updated)